MRaflyH/TA-STI/DECISIONS.md

 ---

+### 2026-09-13/14 — Tier 1 acquisition and the final build

+- **Two ERA5 short names in the request map were wrong**, and both were dropped silently until a trial file was read column by column.
+  `vertical_integral_of_divergence_of_moisture_flux` arrives as `vimdf`, not `viwvd`; `mean_convective_precipitation_rate` as `avg_cpr`, not `mcpr`.
+  `2m_dewpoint_temperature` is `d2m`, not `2d` as the candidate note had it.
+- **The multi-variable CDS behaviour is systematic, not intermittent.**
+  `total_totals_index` is absent from **all 84** subtropis `tier1` files and present in all 84 tropis ones.
+Requested alone for the same box it arrives, as `k_index` did.
+Two variables, two for two, 84 for 84.
+Cause unknown.
+- **The ZIP branch of `_open_members` executed for the first time**, on the eight-variable trial. `avg_cpr` has stepType `avg` while the other seven are `instant`, and the mixed request came back archived.
+With `avg_cpr` dropped, all thirteen ERA5 variables are `instant` and the branch does not fire.
+- **ERA5 longitudes arrive on −180..180, not 0..360.** Measured directly:
+  −82,0 to −78,5 for the subtropis box.
+The conversion in `parse_netcdf` has therefore never changed a value. v1's smoke test carried this as a warning, and it was carried forward into comments and a Bab IV draft as though it were an observed cause of failure.
+It is not.
+- **`CIN` and `CBH` carry informative missingness — the only predictors that do.** `CIN` is missing on 23,5% of tropis rows and 46,4% of subtropis rows;
+  `CBH` on 1,2% and 8,4%.
+The missingness is structural: `CIN` is absent on 99,6% / 99,8% of rows where `CAPE` is zero, and `CBH` on 94,3% / 96,0% of rows where cloud water is zero.
+Critically, it barely touches rows that matter — `CIN` is missing on only 4,6% of tropis and 0,9% of subtropis rows that recorded a flash.
+A residual 20,6% / 34,6% of rows with positive `CAPE` still lack `CIN`, and that part is unexplained.
+See O-8.
+- **`CIN` availability differs by domain** — 23,5% missing against 46,4%.
+The
+  first predictor whose availability, not just its distribution, is asymmetric across the two domains.
+- **PLN rows are flashes, not strokes.** The export carries a `Multi.` (multiplicity) column reporting how many return strokes the network grouped into each row, so `flash_count` as a row count is correct for ground flash density.
+Had rows been strokes, every GFD figure would be inflated by the mean multiplicity.
+- **The final build:** 504 ERA5 files, none zero-byte.
+Tropis 1 841 040 rows,
+  subtropis 3 436 608, unchanged by the seven new columns.
+Key overlap 100% for both POWER and ERA5 in both domains.
+Eighteen of twenty predictors complete.

+### 2026-09-14 — PLN duplicates

+- **The PLN export contains 5 710 duplicate rows, all inside the 2020 sheet.**
+  Pairs, never triples: 11 420 rows in 5 710 groups of two.
+Every pair agrees on all thirteen source columns including `Multi.` and `Sensors nb.`, so they are repeated rows rather than two detections sharing a key.
+0,25% of the export.
+- **The two sources are not comparable on this.** MERLIN has 3 duplicates in 5 301 491 rows — 0,00006% — scattered across three files in three different years.
+PLN has 5 710 in 2 242 100, all in one year's sheet.
+Same fix, not the same phenomenon.
+- **After deduplication: 2 236 390 tropis strikes.** The zero share stays at
+  94,30% and the active cell-hour count at 104 955, both unchanged, because a duplicated flash was always inside a cell-hour that already held a real one.
+  Only counts within already-active hours fell.
+- **The final tables.** Tropis 1 841 040 rows x 41 columns; subtropis
+  3 436 608 x 41.
+Twenty candidate predictors, eighteen complete.
+Five raw
+  temporal columns, five intensity statistics at 94,3% / 97,1% missing by construction, and bookkeeping.

 ## Open

+**O-1 to O-9 are superseded by the S-list below, 2026-09-14.** They are kept because §7 says a record is not edited to look tidier, but the S-list is what `selection/` works from.
+O-2 is the exception — it concerns the environment, not selection, and stays live.

 **O-1 — CLOSED 2026-09-11 by D-12.** `hour_sin` and `cos_sza` are the two
 candidates; the other five calendar columns move to `EXCLUDE`.
 The `cos_sza`